eelcovv/LatLonCalc/CONTRIBUTING.rst

 Code Contributions
 ==================

-The *LatLonCalc.LatLon* module contains the following classes:
+The *latloncalc.latlon* module contains the following classes:

 * *GeoCoord*: Base class for coordinates
 * *Latitude*: Object derived from GeoCoord with the Latitude coordinate